-To save repeatedly entering your name and contact details at the foot of an email, create an email signature.
+To save repeatedly entering your name and contact details at the foot of a Microsoft Outlook message, create an email signature.

 Once you have created a signature it can be inserted into new messages automatically or you can choose to insert it manually.